-"The ergonomic bucking bars have definitely helped our production flow and reduced riveting redos by about 10 to 20 percent," says Lewis.
-"Anytime we can move the needle in terms of quality, it's a good thing for us and the customer."
+"The ergonomic bucking bars have definitely helped our production flow and reduced riveting redos by about 10% to 20 percent," he said.
+"Anytime we can move the needle in terms of quality, it is a good thing for us and the customer."

-Lewis adds that using the impact and vibration reducing tools has also been a real morale booster for the work crew.
-As a result, he has already recommended their use to other
+Using the impact and vibration reducing tools has also been a real morale booster for the work crew, Lewis added.
+As a result, he has already recommended their use to other Spirit AeroSystems facilities.